sanjucs/ml-tools/PyTorch/distributed_training.md

 	* scatter
 	* gather
 	* parallel_apply
-* Issues with DataParallel
+* Limitations of DataParallel
 	* Replicates model in every forward pass.
-	* single process - multi threaded parallelism and suffers from GIL
+	* single process - multi threaded parallelism and suffers from GIL contention.
+	* Ovehead head due to scatter and gather operations.

 ## DistributedDataParallel
 * Model replicated on every process and each process is fed with a different set of inputs.
 DDP takes care of gradient communication/synchronization across the processes overlaps it with gradient computation.